nickbclifford/Ohm/README.md

 Most components will automatically *vectorize*, meaning that if you pass in an array(s), it will automatically perform its function over those arguments.
 For example, passing `[1, 2, 3]` to the `²` component will return `[1, 4, 9]`.
 This is more efficient than mapping or using the `«` component.

 ### Wires
 Wires are a way to splinter your code into different functions (similar to links in Jelly).
-New wires are placed on a separate line, and the top-most wire is always executed as the main wire.
+New wires are placed on a separate line (or separated with a pilcrow `¶`), and the top-most wire is always executed as the main wire.

 The `Ω` component will execute the wire below the current one, whereas `Θ` will execute the one above it, and `Φ` will pop an element from the stack and execute the wire at that index.